Hot Runner Nozzles: Types, Selection Guide, and Troubleshooting

 Nozzle bodies come in different lengths and diameters, ensuring compatibility with varying mold configurations and cavity spacing.

-Nozzle Heater and Thermocouple
+Nozzle Heaters and Thermocouple

 These components regulate and monitor the temperature of the nozzle.